NKID00/ag32-hal/README.md

 # ag32-hal

-Experimental rust HAL (Hardware Abstraction Library) for the mysterious AG32VF303 microcontroller and FPGA combo chip from AGM.
+Experimental Rust HAL (Hardware Abstraction Library) for the mysterious AG32VF303 microcontroller and FPGA combo chip from AGM, with Embassy framework.

 AG32VF303 features 128K SRAM, 256K Flash, a RV32IMAFC CPU runs up to 248MHz and a built-in FPGA (namely AGRV2K) with 2K LUTs.